traefik/traefik/docs/content/routing/routers/index.md

 ### EntryPoints

-If not specified, HTTP routers will accept requests from all defined entry points.
+If not specified, HTTP routers will accept requests from the defined default entry points.
 If you want to limit the router scope to a set of entry points, set the `entryPoints` option.

 ??? example "Listens to Every EntryPoint"